-Alexander Friedmann was born to the composer and ballet dancer Alexander Friedmann and the pianist Ludmila Ignatievna Voyachek.
+Alexander Friedmann was born in Saint Petersburg, Russia, to the composer and ballet dancer Alexander Friedmann and the pianist Ludmila Ignatievna Voyachek.
 However the parents divorced when Alexander was nine years old, and Alexander stayed with his father.
 He entered the Second St Petersburg Gymnasium in 1897 and soon Friedmann became one of the top two pupils in his class.
 The other outstanding pupil was Yakov Tamarkin, also an extraordinary mathematician, and the two boys were close friends, almost always together during their years at school and university.

 Friedmann and Tamarkin

 In 1905 Friedmann and Tamarkin wrote a paper on Bernoulli numbers and submitted the paper to Hilbert for publication in Mathematische Annalen.
 The paper was accepted and appeared in print in 1906.
 Friedmann graduated from school in 1906 and entered the University of St Petersburg, where he was strongly influenced by applied mathematician Vladimir A Steklov and Austrian mathematician Paul Ehrenfest.
 By 1907 Ehrenfest had set up a modern physics seminar which was attended by a number of young physicists including Friedmann and Tamarkin.
 This group discussed quantum theory, relativity and statistical mechanics.
 Friedmann obtained his Bachelor degree in St. Petersburg State University in 1910, and began to study for his Master’s Degree in pure and applied mathematics, which he was awarded in 1914, although his research had also touched on aeronautics, the magnetic field of the earth, the mechanics of liquids and theoretical meteorology.